dispersionlab/gitshow3/score.md

 ## Score

+Listen to the beat.

+Let go and

 Find your flow.

-Add to your flow.

-Shift and change with the currents.
+Shift and change with the currents;

+disturb the flow.

+Find comfort,

-Find your way home.
+find your way home.